Prescription Appetite Suppressant Reduces Risk of Diabetes

 Lorcaserin has been approved by the FDA for weight loss, and studies have shown that it can result in modest but ongoing weight loss in people who are overweight or obese.
 It does not have the cardiac risks or side effects associated with other weight loss drugs.

-After a year of treatment with lorcaserin, all three groups of patients lost an average of 9.3 pounds, compared to only 3 pounds for the placebo group.
+In 2018, several journal articles were published reporting on the findings of the CAMELLIA-TIMI 61 study group’s randomized, placebo-controlled trial of lorcaserin.
+One set of study findings was published in the New England Journal of Medicine.
+Researchers found that after a year of treatment with lorcaserin, patients lost an average of 9.3 pounds, compared to only 3 pounds for a placebo group.
 Specifically, more than 39 percent of the patients taking lorcaserin lost at least 5 percent of their body weight, and 15 percent of the patients lost at least 10 percent of their body weight.
-The group taking lorcaserin experienced other significant health benefits:

-- In the group of people with prediabetes, the risk of developing type 2 diabetes was reduced by 19 percent.
+- In a sub-group of people with prediabetes, the risk of developing type 2 diabetes was reduced by 19 percent.

-- In the group of people with normal blood sugar, the risk of developing type 2 diabetes was reduced by 23 percent.
+- In a sub-group of people with normal blood sugar, the risk of developing type 2 diabetes was reduced by 23 percent.

-- In the group of people with diabetes, more patients were able to lower their blood sugar levels and avoid hyperglycemia (high blood sugar).
+- In a sub-group of people with diabetes, more patients were able to lower their blood sugar levels and avoid hyperglycemia (high blood sugar).

-- Among the people with diabetes, the risk of kidney complications, as well as diabetic retinopathy and neuropathy, was reduced by 21 percent
+- Among people with diabetes, the risk of kidney complications, as well as diabetic retinopathy and neuropathy, was reduced by 21 percent.

 At the 2018 Meeting of the European Association for the Study of Diabetes, the co-lead author of the study, Benjamin Scirica, MD, stated: “[Lorcaserin] provides another tool in the armamentarium, beyond diet and exercise, for patients hoping to achieve and maintain weight loss.
 And, happily, as we saw, even relatively modest weight loss can improve the diabetes control in those with diabetes and reduce the development of diabetes in those at risk."